Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Real-World Data Analysis

 The goal is to determine the relative importance of $L = 7$ selected binary covariates: 1) parents' cohabitation status, 2) whether the student received extra educational support from the school, 3) whether the student received family educational support, 4) whether the student is in a relationship, 5) whether the student had extra paid classes within the course subject, 6) whether the student's mother had secondary or higher education, and 7) whether the student's father had secondary or higher education.
 The relative importance is determined by the rank order of the covariates' effect sizes in a linear regression.

-In the simulation setup, we want to emulate a situation where as baseline the analyst has several reasonable choices to conduct a statistical analysis, and makes these decisions randomly.
-On the other hand, as a comparison the analyst aggregates the estimators and conducts uncertainty quantification as proposed above.
+In the simulation setup, we aim to emulate a situation where as baseline the analyst has several reasonable choices to estimate a certain target quantity, and makes these decisions randomly.
+On the other hand, as a comparison, the analyst aggregates the estimators and conducts uncertainty quantification as proposed above.
+Ideally, the different estimators are driven by scientific background knowledge, as in the previous section.
+Here, for illustration purposes, we investigate the extreme case where background knowledge is very limited, that is, the statistician does not have strong preferences regarding which covariates to include in the regression.

-Suppose we are given multiple sets of covariates, all containing the 7 covariates of our interest.
+Suppose we are given multiple sets of covariates, all containing the 7 binary covariates of our interest.
 We consider the following two methods.
 In method 1, a statistician randomly chooses one of the sets of covariates, performs a linear regression, and ranks the effect sizes of 7 covariates.
-In method 2, a statistician employs our method.
+In method 2, a statistician employs our proposed method.
 In particular, they perform linear regressions with multiple sets of covariates and for each covariate, calculate an inverse-variance weighted estimator and its effect size in consideration of distributional perturbations as described in Section~\ref{sec:calibrated}.
 Then, they rank these effect sizes.
+Note that we use the additional constraint $\hat{\delta} = \max(\hat{\delta}, 1)$ in our implementation.

 We evaluate the two methods' stability in ranking effect sizes.
 To evaluate method $i$, we randomly split the data set into two, perform method $i$ on each split, and compare the rankings resulting from each split.
 To measure the stability of the ranking, we compute the set similarity measure between $S_{1,\ell} = \{$Top $\ell$ covariates by the effect size on split 1$\}$ and $S_{2,\ell} = \{$Top $\ell$ covariates by the effect size on split 2$\}$ for each $\ell = 1, \dots, L=7$ as $|S_{1,\ell} \cap S_{2,\ell}|/L$.
 We repeat this procedure $N = 500$ times and record the average set similarity measure.
 In each replicate, we randomly generate $K = 10, 20$ sets of covariates that include the 7 covariates of our interest.
 The results can be found in Table~\ref{table:ranking}.
 Overall, we see our method (Method 2) improves the stability of the ranking, notably outperforming Method 1 for $\ell=1, 2, 3$.
 Note that the method 1 gives slightly worse results than random guessing for small $\ell$.
 One possible explanation is that sample splitting introduces small negative correlations between splits: If a regression coefficient is close to zero on the entire data set and on one split by chance the coefficient is large, then the coefficient is expected to be small on the other split.